jhinmainksta/drone/docs/en/network.md

     }
     ```

-    where `clover-1234` is the network name and `cloverwifi` is the password.
+    where `drone-1234` is the network name and `dronewifi` is the password.

 3. Enable the `dnsmasq` service.